Universality in quasinormal modes of a magnetized black hole: Charged scalar perturbation

 Our strategy is to apply a direct numerical integration of Eq.~(\ref{direct-eq}) over the interval $I = [r_0, r_{\infty}]$, where the numerical parameters $r_0$ and $r_{\infty} \gg 1/B$ denote a region close to the black hole and a region far from it, respectively.

 Close to the horizon, the solution behaves as

-where $n > 0$, and the coefficients $a_n$ are determined in terms of $a_0 = 1$ by solving Eq.~(\ref{direct-eq}) order by order.
+where $n > 0$, and the coefficients $a_n$ are determined in terms of $a_0 = 1$ by substituting the near-horizon expansion ~(\ref{nearHorizon}) into Eq.~(\ref{direct-eq}) and solving order by order.
 The QNMs are obtained by imposing the second boundary condition given in Eq.~(\ref{BC}), which leads to an equation satisfied only by a discrete set of complex frequencies.

 We performed a detailed numerical analysis of the QNM spectrum, which can be defined as a set of the kind $\omega_{n\ell m}$, as a function of $B$, and $q$, with representative results shown in Fig.~\ref{QNMresult}.
-Our numerical scheme exhibits reduced stability in the interval $q/q_c \in I_c \approx [1,\,1.1]$, with this window narrowing on the right as the overtone index \(n\) increases.
+Our numerical scheme becomes less robust in the interval \(q/q_c \in I_c \approx [1,\,1.1]\), where an increase in the density of the mode makes the identification of individual branches more difficult.
+We observe a narrowing of this window on the right as the overtone index increases.
 For this reason, there is a small gap in Fig.~\ref{QNMresult}.
 In addition, we identify a special charge value $Q_c$, with $Q_c/q_c \in I_c$, at which the QNM behavior abruptly reverses.
 The real part of the quasinormal frequency (left panel of Fig.~\ref{QNMresult}) decreases with the field charge for $q < Q_c$ across all parameter values considered, whereas in the second regime, $q > Q_c$, it increases.
 Notably, both regimes obey a power-law scaling for the real frequency of the form